seanhogge/faraday-hot_mock/README.md

 - Delete the directory
 - Use the [convenience methods](#convenience-methods)

-If you'd rather keep the file(s) around, just delete `tmp/mocking-development.txt`.
-That will globally disable any mocked responses.

 ## Contributing

 Fork, work, PR while following the [Code of Conduct](https://github.com/seanhogge/faraday-hot_mock/CODE_OF_CONDUCT.md)

 ## License